'Jet Star' Slicer Tomato

 Soil & Fertilizer

-• Feeding: Use a balanced organic fertilizer at planting.
-Once you see the first tiny green tomatoes, switch to a High-Potassium (K) "Tomato Food" every 10–14 days.
-This ensures a sweet flavor and prevents the plant from becoming "exhausted."
+Feeding: Use a balanced organic fertilizer at planting.
+Once the first "stars" (yellow flowers) appear, switch to a High-Potassium (K) fertilizer every 10–14 days.
+This ensures the fruits are heavy and the sugars are concentrated.

 Maintenance, Trimming & Troubleshooting